agda/agda-stdlib/paper/paper.md

 - Verification of routing protocols [@daggitt2023routing]

-The development of `agda-stdlib` has also had a synergistic relationship with that of Agda itself, prompting the implementation of several new language features.
+The development of `agda-stdlib` has also had a synergistic relationship with that of Agda itself, prompting the implementation of several new language features, which we now discuss.
-We discuss two examples below.

 First, Agda is a research compiler supporting a wide range of not necessarily inter-compatible language extensions via command line options.
 Examples include `--cubical` (changing the underlying type theory to cubical type theory [@DBLP:journals/jfp/VezzosiMA21]),